Evalet: Evaluating Large Language Models through Functional Fragmentation: Discussion

 \subsection{Guidelines for Integrating Fragmented and Holistic Evaluations}

 As revealed by our user study, both fragmented (i.e., at the fragment and function-level) and holistic (i.e., at the output-level) evaluations have distinct merits.
-In practice, we suggest that these types of evaluation are complementary and should be employed together.
-Specifically, we recommend a workflow that begins with exploration of fragmented evaluations, and transitions to holistic evaluations with the option to dive back into fragments when necessary.
+In practice, we suggest that these types of evaluation are complementary and practitioners should employ them together through a layered workflow:

-\begin{enumerate} \item \textbf{Start with Fragmented Evaluation on Broad Criteria:} As described by study participants, \approach{} can surface and reveal diverse fragment-level functions that should be considered within each criterion.
-Through this, one can more comprehensively identify concrete aspects that should be evaluated for a criterion, including those that were not initially considered. \item \textbf{Iterate and Concretize Criteria with Function Examples}: By exploring fragment-level functions, practitioners can refine their criteria by deciding on what functions the evaluator should continue to surface and how these should be assessed. \item \textbf{Zoom Out and In}: Then, as participants required in the study, practitioners should \textit{``look at the bigger picture''} by exploring holistic evaluations to understand more overall qualities and their similarities.
-As the underlying fragment-level evaluations have been corrected and aligned, practitioners can more reliably depend on the signals provided by the holistic evaluations.
-At this stage, practitioners can dive deep back to the fragmented evaluations when requiring more details---alternating between levels of abstraction~\cite{suh2023sensecape}. \end{enumerate}
+\begin{enumerate} \item \textbf{Start with Fragmented Evaluation on Broad Criteria:} As described by study participants, \approach{} can surface diverse fragment-level functions that should be considered within each criterion.
+Through this, practitioners can more comprehensively identify concrete aspects to evaluate for each criterion, including those that were not initially considered. \item \textbf{Iterate and Concretize Criteria with Function Examples}: By exploring fragment-level functions, practitioners can refine their criteria by deciding on what functions the evaluator should continue to surface and how these should be assessed.
+Practitioners should iteratively refine their criteria and example sets while re-evaluating the outputs until most misalignments disappear and the function clusters stabilize (i.e., similar clusters are presented each evaluation). \item \textbf{Zoom Out and In}: Then, practitioners should \textit{zoom out} to inspect the whole outputs, and their holistic justifications and scores to understand the overall qualities and similarities of outputs.
+As the underlying fragment-level evaluations have been corrected and aligned, practitioners can more reliably depend on the signals from the holistic scores.
+At this stage, practitioners can dive deep back to the fragmented evaluations when they need more details (e.g., identify concrete issues in low scoring outputs or the patterns of those with mixed scores).
+This allows users to flexibly alternate between levels of abstraction~\cite{suh2023sensecape}. \end{enumerate}

+To fully support this integrated workflow, \sysname{} must also capture the holistic attributes of outputs (e.g., tone, structure).
+While the system does not currently support this, this can be easily addressed by introducing an additional LLM module after the \approach{} step that extracts holistic attributes from the output that are related to each criterion.
+These attributes can be represented as sentence-level descriptions (e.g., "comedic tone")---the same format as the function labels of fragments.
+Then, these holistic attribute labels can also be compared and visualized with the other fragment-level functions, and also factored into the holistic scores.